William Gerrard 1946 - 2020 - Obituary

 Tom's passing will be felt deeply by all who knew him, but most by his loved ones who already are missing his loving support, warm smile, and infectious laugh.
 He will be remembered for his faith, dedication, generosity, and thoughtfulness.
 His legacy of hard work and philanthropy will undoubtably continue to positively impact the lives and communities that he cared so much for.

-An immediate family ceremony will be held in Big Sky on Friday, 7/31 where Tom will be laid to rest with his Mother, Father, and Grandparents.
+An immediate family ceremony was held in Big Sky on Friday, 7/31 where Tom was laid to rest with his Mother, Father, and Grandparents.

 In lieu of flowers, please send donations to one of the following charities: Eagle Mount of Bozeman, Yellowstone Park Foundation, Big Sky Community Organization, and the AACA Library.